 It is often recommended to place your office in the busiest locations.
 They have the best probability of getting customers since the traffic is high in that area.

-Makati is the first established business district, as envisioned by realty magnate Ayala Land, which was really designed to accommodate office buildings and create an environment conducive for business.
+Makati is the first established business district, as envisioned by realty magnate Ayala Land, which was really designed to accommodate office buildings and create an environment conducive to business.

 After that, one Ortigas commercial space started to fill out after another, and Ortigas and Co. decided to make their own version of a Central Business District.